Frame System

 julia> typeof(R2)

-, the remaining slots are filled with null DCMs, otherwise if the number of inputs is greater than O
+Rotation{4, ComplexF64}Rotation{O}(dcms::DCM...) where OCreate a Rotation object of order O. If the number of dcms is smaller than O, the remaining slots are filled with null DCMs, otherwise if the number of inputs is greater than O, only the first O DCMs are used.

 Usage of this constructor is not recommended as it may yield unexpected results to unexperienced users.